blazejsewera/blog/src/pages/refactoring-teams.md

   I hope that it becomes a valuable tool for every software engineering manager who treats their job seriously.
-draftDescription: |
-  This article is incomplete and lacks proper references.
-  It will be extended and completed soon.
 imgUrl: /refactoring-teams/tour-de-france.jpg
 imgDescription: A professional cycling team in Tour de France
 keywords: